Gogglebox Australia

-Gogglebox Australia is an Australian reality television program.
+Gogglebox Australia is an Australian reality television program which airs on Network 10.
 It is an adaptation of the British series of the same name.
-The series, which is produced by Shine Australia, is a co-production between subscription television (STV) channel Lifestyle (owned by Foxtel) and free-to-air (FTA) network Network 10.
-It airs on Lifestyle first, and then airs on Network 10 a day later.
+The series, which is produced by Shine Australia, was originally a co-production between subscription television (STV) channel Lifestyle (owned by Foxtel) and free-to-air (FTA) network Network 10.
+It aired on Lifestyle first, and then aired on Network 10 a day later.

 Production

 The concept of Gogglebox Australia is based on the 2013 British reality show Gogglebox, in which people watch and comment on the week's popular television shows and films in their own homes.
 Producers chose ten households, featuring "a cross-section of modern Australian society, from larrikins to gays, from migrant families to battlers, yuppies and empty-nesters", to discuss the shows.
 The cast are filmed with remote-controlled cameras, while the crew stay out of their way in other parts of the house.

 Voiceover artist Jo Van Es narrates the series.
 She initially had doubts that she would secure the role following her audition, and thought it would be a short contract.
 Van Es read a sample of the script without viewing the footage, which she described as "a little bit tricky", and she was told to give a largely neutral delivery.
 She said, "I thought, 'This is a weird concept for a show.
 It will probably be something I do for a little while and it will disappear into the winds like a lot of jobs do.'
 But it's just grown and grown."
 Van Es starts her recordings during Tuesday afternoons and the sessions last for around an hour.
 When footage of a certain scene is not available to view, the writers and producers explain to Van Es how the tone of the narration should be and what words to emphasise.
 Over the seasons, Van Es' delivery has added more sass compared to the "straight" narration style of the early seasons.

 Ten episodes of Gogglebox Australia were initially commissioned.
 The first season aired on The LifeStyle Channel (later rebranded Lifestyle) and Network 10 between February and April 2015.
 At the conclusion of its debut season, the series was renewed for a second season, which premiered on STV on 30 September 2015, and on FTA on 1 October 2015.